How is Zeffy free?

 What is 501(c)(3)?

-The IRS recognizes over 30 types of nonprofits but, only those with 501(c)(3) status can claim tax-deductible donations.
+The IRS recognizes over 30 types of nonprofits, but only those with 501(c)(3) status can claim tax-deductible donations.

 Organizations with 501(c)(3) status receive donations and nonprofit grants from the US federal government.
 As tax-exempt entities, they can apply for: